EXCLUSIVE-Boeing shores up Defense unit leadership after delays

 BROAD APPROACH

-Addressing the nuts and bolts of BDS is significant not only because of immediate pressures but because its work on advanced new design methods is expected to shape future civil jetliner programs at Boeing Commercial Airplanes (BCA).
+Addressing the nuts and bolts of BDS is seen as significant not only because of immediate pressures but because its work on advanced new design methods is expected to shape future civil programs at Boeing Commercial Airplanes (BCA).

+Finding a cure to chronic delays and readying Boeing for the developments needed to recover civil market share lost to Airbus AIR.PA are critical goals for group CEO Dave Calhoun whose "reputation is on the line," a senior industry official said.

 The Boeing spokesperson said there were no plans to make further COO appointments.